Fitness game

 Fitness game, exergame, and gamercise (portmanteaus of "exercise" and "game") are terms used for video games that are also a form of exercise.
 Fitness games rely on technology that tracks body movement or reaction.
-The genre has been used to challenge the stereotype of gaming as a sedentary activity, and promoting an active lifestyle.
+The genre has been used to challenge the stereotype of gaming as a sedentary activity, and promoting an active lifestyle among gamers.
 Fitness games are seen as evolving from technology aimed at making exercise more fun.